gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 * Go to the Virtual machine configuration, then go to the Identity tab of the Virtual Machine, assign the previous identity to your virtual machine.

 {{< alert warning >}}
-Make sure to assign the User Assigned Managed Identity from the **Identity tab of the Virtual Machine** hosting Gatling FrontLine.
+Make sure to assign the User Assigned Managed Identity from the **Identity tab of the Virtual Machine** hosting Gatling Enterprise.
 Using the Access Control (IAM) will result in an error when trying to use the identity at a later stage.
 {{< /alert >}}

 ### Kubernetes / OpenShift